ldn-softdev/jtc/User Guide.md

 { "Age": 25 }
 bash $
 ```
-The mess in the bottom example is explained by `-n` usage: walks no longer interleaved (i.e. they are sequential) and templates now
+The mess in the bottom example is explained by `-n` usage: walks no longer interleaved (i.e., they are sequential) and templates now
 not pertaining to walks, but rather applied round-robin